National Centers for Environmental Information: Data and Services

 As of mid-2023, the NCEI archive contains more than 60 petabytes of data, equivalent to more than 700 million filing cabinets filled with documents.
 NCEI offers users access to tens of thousands of datasets and hundreds of products.
 Data are collected by NOAA, other agencies and departments of the U.S. government, as well as by other institutions, organizations, and governments around the world.
 This is in addition to a physical archive in a climate-controlled storage facility containing thousands of boxes of data recorded on paper, reels of microfilm, and microfiche.

-Information about the past demonstrates the potential to have tremendous positive impacts on our quality of life.
-Environmental data offer an irreplaceable picture of our atmosphere, land, ocean, seafloor, and space that inform current and future decisions.
+Information about the past demonstrates the potential to have positive impacts on people's quality of life.
+Environmental data offer a picture of our atmosphere, land, ocean, seafloor, and space that inform current and future decisions.
 NOAA and other institutions, organizations, and governments in the U.S. and around the world collect the data that NCEI preserves.

 Satellites, land-based stations, ocean buoys, ships, remotely operated underwater vehicles, weather balloons, radar, forecasting and climate models, and palaeoclimatological research collect the environmental data.
 The data and products offer information about climate and weather, coasts, oceans, and geophysics.

 Environmental data are collected from many sources, including satellites, land-based stations, ocean buoys, ships, remotely operated underwater vehicles, weather balloons, radar, forecasting and climate models, and paleoclimatological research.
 Once transmitted to NCEI, data are archived and made available for use by researchers and others in public and private sectors.
 The data and products offer information about climate and weather, coasts, oceans, and geophysics.